Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

-To integrate location information into representation learning of activities and suppress the noise aggregated to the nodes of the activity layer, we introduce the localized-activity layer to pre-aggregate location embeddings to obtain $\boldsymbol{H}^{LC} \in \mathbb{R}^{|C| \times d}$, the localized-activity process is implemented as:
+To integrate location information into representation learning of activities and suppress the noise aggregated to the nodes of activity layer, we introduce the localized-activity layer to pre-aggregate location embeddings.
+We first concatenate $e_L$ and $e_C$ to obtain the fused embedding matrix $e_{LC} \in \mathbb{R}^{(|L|+|C|) \times d} = { }^{\top}$.
+Then the localized-activity process is implemented as: